piegope/doc/docs/en/rdm/windows/commands/file/import/rdm/strategies-file-format.md

 Implementing support for all fields comes at a cost.
 The import process is time consuming because of all the dynamic field access that takes place.
 A massive initial import of entries should be separated in batches of manageable sizes.
 Please perform trials and tune the number of entries to achieve acceptable performance.
 {% endsnippet %}

 All of our entries share a basic set of fields; the rest is tied to the specific technology being interfaced with (RDP, SSH, etc.).
 Some fields are grouped in structures, like the Information Tab.
-Those fields are accessible only when providing the structure name as a parent group, for example, &quot; MetaInformation\OS &quot; or &quot; MetaInformation\PurchaseDate &quot;.
+Those fields are accessible only when providing the structure name as a parent group, for example, " MetaInformation\OS " or " MetaInformation\PurchaseDate ".

 {% snippet icon.badgeInfo %}
 Note that the RDM file can contain our variables: they will be resolved upon saving.
 For instance, you could use the $HOST$ variable in fields like ***Description*** , ***URL*** , ***Putty\CustomSessionName*** , ...
 It will be replaced by the corresponding value.